ReEntry/DesignPhase/ProjectPlan/ProjectPlan.md

 Judge Aiken convenes and chairs and membership consists of appropriate members of key stakeholder group.

+A preliminary directory and placeholder page with more information has been provisioned for this group, at: [https://github.com/LegalScience/ReEntry/blob/master/StakeholderCommittee/Overview.md](https://github.com/LegalScience/ReEntry/blob/master/StakeholderCommittee/Overview.md).

 ## Members

 Members of the Stakeholder Committee are expected to includes people of the following groups: